 Dust with icing sugar and serve hot

-Sarah Johnstone is the subscriptions manager at Permaculture Magazine.
-She regulalry brings delicious foodie treats in to work to keep us all going!
+Sarah Johnstone used to work at Permaculture Magazine and regularly brought in delicious foodie treats in to work to keep us all going!